minamide-group/regex-matching-analyzer/README.md

 - Special characters
 - Predefined character classes

-A hyphen `-` put at the head or tail of bracket, or immediately before or after a predefined character class represents just a hyphen as symbol.
+A hyphen `-` put at the head or tail of brackets, or immediately before or after predefined character classes represents just a hyphen as symbol.

-The following special character can be used only in character classes.
+The following special character can be used only in character classes:
 - `\b`: backspace (`\u0008`)

 ### Anchors
 `^` and `$` are supported only when they appear in the head and the tail of expressions, respectively.

 ### Backslashes Followed by Digits
-They will be parsed according to this specification basically. https://www.php.net/manual/en/regexp.reference.escape.php
+They will be parsed according to this specification basically.
+https://www.php.net/manual/en/regexp.reference.escape.php
 - If the head is `0`
 Pattern A
 - If the head is not `0`
-Parse digits as decimal number.
+Parse digits as a decimal number.
-  + If it is less than or equal to 9, or less than the number of capturing groups (99 maximum)
+  + If it is less than or equal to 9, or less than or equal to the number of capturing groups (99 maximum)
   Pattern B
   + Otherwise
   Pattern A